Tuttotorna/OMNIA/README.md

 OMNIA measures structure only.

 It does not measure semantic truth directly.
-It does not decide what a model "really understands."
+It does not decide what a model really understands.
 It does not replace human judgment.

 It measures things like: